 Verdict: A film that seeks answers to issues plaguing the average man.

-After months of delay, Aabhasam hits the screens.
+After months of delay, Aabhasam hits screens with an 'A' certification.
 But the ambitious movie is unlike anything Malayalam cinema has seen in recent times.
 Pregnant with dark humor and satire, Jubith Namradath’s directorial venture is worth every penny and every minute of your time.
 Produced by Sanju Unnithan and penned by Jubith, the flick stars Rima Kallingal, Suraj Venjaramoodu, Nassar, Alencier Lopez, Mamukoya, Shyam Sheetal, and Indrans.
 The cinematography is by Prasanna S. Kumar, while Oorali has done the music.